About the VSC Track

 Submission Instructions and Proceedings

 Papers should contain original contributions not published or submitted elsewhere, and references to related state-of-the art work.
 Please submit your papers in PDF format.
+Make sure that the maximum size of your paper is 6 pages for full papers and 4 pages for short papers.
+There are no extra pages allowed.
 Authors of accepted papers are expected to present their papers at the conference.
-Papers up to six pages (including figures, tables and references) can be submitted.

 Conference Track Organizers